ProjectCanyon/morph-merger/README.md

 * Add the ability to split a figure into a Head Morph and Body Morph
 * Currently it has a filter to the vertex deltas that just split Head from Body.
 It bypasses any user morph selection to capture the full head and body shape.
 * The filter was designed to be flexible enough to extend to other body parts.
 * Also Changed the random guid suffix fro file names to use the current date and time.
 To me that makes more sense for the user than a random string.
 This can be increased or decreased in resolution up to the cpu clock limit.
-I did NOT change the behavior for standard morph merge naming.
+* Used the same naming strategy for the main merge as it's better than using a guid.